piyoki/cloud-computing-essentials/examples/kubernetes/dashboard/README.md

 $ kubectl patch svc kubernetes-dashboard -n kubernetes-dashboard -p '{"spec":{"type":"NodePort","ports":[{"port":443,"targetPort":8443,"nodePort":30443}]}}'
 ```

+The output from the above command includes an authentication token (a long alphanumeric string) as the value of the `token`: element

 #### (Optional) Expose your Kubernetes Dashboard using a LoadBalancer

 ```bash